 When it comes to psychedelics, safety comes first.
 It’s more important than the trip and it’s more important than any anticipated benefits or expectations from the experience.
 Some people don’t trip when they consume psychedelics, and it’s always better to try again later with better preparation than it is to increase the dose.

-Without legalization and an increase in research, we may never discover all the reasons that may prevent someone from tripping.
-If you’re someone who generally doesn’t feel psychedelics, you may want to discuss this with a guide or trip sitter (give us a call).
+Without legalization and an increase in psychedelic-related mental health research, we may never discover all the reasons that may prevent someone from tripping.
+If you’re someone who generally doesn’t feel psychedelics, you may want to discuss this with a guide or trip sitter.
 It may also be advantageous to discuss any drug interactions with a doctor.

 Just remember that you are not broken and that there is nothing wrong with you.
 Your inability to trip may actually be a vital step to your healing journey.
-Or perhaps psychedelics simply are not for you.
-If this guide has been helpful to you and you want to learn more, we are available to give you the expert advice you are seeking.
+Or perhaps psychedelics simply are not for you and your current mental health state.